CME (CME)

 Lynne Fitzpatrick, President and Chief Financial Officer

-Lynne Fitzpatrick has served as CME Group's President and Chief Financial Officer since November 2024, having previously held the Chief Financial Officer position since April 2023.
-She joined CME Group in 2006 and has held positions of increasing responsibility within the finance organization, including Senior Managing Director and Deputy Chief Financial Officer, and Managing Director of Corporate Development and Treasurer.
-Prior to joining CME Group, Fitzpatrick worked as an investment banker at Credit Suisse and UBS.
+Lynne Fitzpatrick joined CME Group in 2006 and has held various positions of increasing responsibility within the finance organization.
+These roles include Senior Managing Director and Deputy Chief Financial Officer, and Managing Director of Corporate Development and Treasurer.
+She served as Chief Financial Officer since April 2023 and was appointed to the expanded role of President and Chief Financial Officer in November 2024.
+Prior to her tenure at CME Group, Fitzpatrick worked as an investment banker at Credit Suisse and UBS.

 Julie Winkler, Chief Commercial Officer